 Outbound In the New Century

-As far as tools go, one of the greatest resources your sales team can have is a good customer relationship management (CRM) system.
-Using a sales automation CRM for prospecting enhances your prospect reach, manages your contacts throughout the process, and helps you close deals.
+As far as tools go, one of the greatest resources your sales team can have is a good sales platform.
+Using a Proactive Relationship Management platform for prospecting enhances your prospect reach, manages your contacts throughout the process, and helps you close deals.
 The amount of work that a good CRM automates for you saves a ton of time and effort that you can spend on the prospects you’re actually working with.

 Additionally, there is such a thing as sales intelligence tools that provide analytics on decision-makers.
 This type of application can show buying habits, interests, and more information about the business leader, which offers you clear insight into how they do business.
 You’ll then know if you’re a right fit for each other and whether you should pursue the lead.
 It can also help you to get past the gatekeeper.